What the experts say

 One thing though has been clarified recently on which basic science and clinical studies agree.
 Active treatment of injuries is essential to effect complete recovery and recovery in the optimum time.
 Too many athletes are still being advised to immobilize an injured area for several weeks, whereas current experience and knowledge base treatment on a short period of immobilization followed by controlled and progressive mobilization.

 Without this active treatment regime, it is likely that the injured area may never return to full function and strength.
 The role of the physiotherapist in such treatments is obvious and the coach should encourage professional treatment at the very earliest stage.
 Excessive muscle tone or tightness can lead to injury when conflicting forces are in operation from the antagonists to these muscles.
 In young athlete's excessive muscle tone may simply be a function of bone growth through a pre-pubescent or late adolescent growth spurt where the rate of bone growth exceeds that of muscle elongation.
 Appropriate levels of muscle flexibility can, therefore, help to reduce the risk of injury.
 The hamstring muscles - the biceps femoris, semitendinosus and semimembrinosus are particularly susceptible to injury in high speed running activities.

-A recent study compared static hamstring stretching (3 x 30s seated with pelvic tilt) and a 20 minutes application of moist heat (160 degree F moist pack) directly to the hamstring muscles.
+A recent study compared static hamstring stretching (3 x 30s seated with pelvic tilt) and a 20 minutes application of moist heat (160 degrees F moist pack) directly to the hamstring muscles.
 Passive Goniometer-based measurements showed that the moist heat application was superior for generating the greatest hamstring flexibility.
-A further reference to hamstring flexibility is made through the impact of massage on performance of the standard sit and reach test.
+A further reference to hamstring flexibility is made through the impact of massage on the performance of the standard sit and reach test.
 Despite commonly held beliefs, a massage treatment lasting 15 minutes had no impact on sit and reach measurements based on 11 male subjects compared to those who had simply rested supine for the same period.